ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-asedeno-masque-connect-ethernet.md

 restrictions to the use of even-numbered and odd-numbered Context IDs exist in order to avoid the need for synchronization between endpoints.
-However, once a Context ID has been allocated, those restrictions do not apply to the use of the Context ID; it can be used by either the client or the IP proxy, independent of which endpoint initially allocated it.
+However, once a Context ID has been allocated, those restrictions do not apply to the use of the Context ID; it can be used by either the client or the Ethernet proxy, independent of which endpoint initially allocated it.

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given Context ID.
 This document does not define how